swes42/GameHandin3/README.md

 I fiddled around more with Selina's player now and I ended up also deleting the main camera in my scene so I could see him move around.
 He's quite interesting haha.

 Selina - Worked on a player character and health bar but didn't quite finish it.
 I pushed it anyway.
 The player also has a script attached.
 The player can walk around.
+If I had more time I would have liked to finish the health bar and polish up the conditions for the animations so that they fit better.
+Players sure are an interesting topic because there are so many aspects that you have to make sure works well together.

 Malthe -